saifakram-quant/nifty50-var-modeling/README.md

 - Rolling-window model comparison

 ## Potential Extensions
+The following extensions are prospective and are not implemented in the current study.

 - Student-t and skewed distribution modeling
 - Expected Shortfall (CVaR)
 - Christoffersen conditional coverage testing